Argentine peso drops yet again versus informal US dollar

 Argentina's complicated exchange market has several rates, which vary according to the mechanisms used and the people or entities making the transactions.
 The gap between the so-called “blue” or parallel rate against the “official” Banco Nación rate was of over 100%.

-The use of the world “blue” (in English) meaning dollars traded unofficially is believed to stem from a device used to detect counterfeit banknotes which turns blue if the bill is not good.
+The use of the word “blue” (in English) meaning dollars traded unofficially is believed to stem from a device used to detect counterfeit banknotes which turns blue if the bill is not good.
 According to this theory -one of many in financial circles- a blue dollar would not be a legal one.

 Meanwhile, the so-called tourist dollar stood Thursday, December 30, between AR $ $ 132.28 (buy) and AR $ 140.08 (sale).
 It is the one used for purchases abroad through credit cards and it is the result of the official exchange rate plus all the surcharges (30%) the Government has imposed on that sort of transactions to minimize the gap.